 Attributes: Attracts Pollinators, Cut Flower, Deer Resistant

 When to Sow Outside: RECOMMENDED.
-Cold Climates: 4 to 6 weeks before your average last frost date, or as soon as the soil can be worked.
+Cold Climates: 4 to 6 weeks before your average last frost date.
 Mild Climates: Late fall to early winter for spring bloom.
 Ideal temperature is 55°–65°F.

 Days to Emerge: 10–21 days

 Seed Spacing: A group of 3 seeds every 6"